jaaydenh/fourzyWeb/README.md

 # fourzyWeb
-Website for Fourzy Game at https://fourzygame.com
+Website for Fourzy iOS and Android Game at https://fourzygame.com